 Further, our operations could be disrupted by the obligations of our employees to perform military service.
-As of March 31, 2023, we had 41 employees based in Israel.
+As of September 30, 2023, we had 40 employees based in Israel.
 Of these employees, some may be military reservists, and may be called upon to perform military reserve duty of up to 36 days per year (and in some cases more) until they reach the age of 40 (and in some cases, up to the age of 45 or older).
-Additionally, they may be called to active duty at any time under emergency circumstances.
-In response to increased tension and hostilities in the region, there have been, at times, call-ups of military reservists, and it is possible that there will be additional call-ups in the future.
-Our operations could be disrupted by the absence of these employees due to military service.
-Such disruption could harm our business and operating results.
+Since October 7, 2023, the Israeli Defense Force has called up more than 350,000 of its reserve forces to serve.
+It is possible that there will be further military reserve duty call-ups in the future, which may affect our business due to a shortage of skilled labor and loss of institutional knowledge, and necessary mitigation measures we may take to respond to a decrease in labor availability, such as overtime and third-party outsourcing, for example, may have unintended negative effects and adversely impact our results of operations, liquidity or cash flows.